 Note: The technology reviews, the design reviews, and the Operational Readiness Reviews (ORR) are conducted in advance of the CD milestone to support the milestone decision.
-The TRL values above (in parenthesis) at each CD point are recommended minimum values.
-DOE programs should justify and document through risk management processes deviations from the recommended minimum TRLs at each CD based on their particular technology's complexity and associated risks, as deemed applicable and appropriate.

-Graded Approach for TRAs: The recommended approach is that TRAs should be conducted in advance for each CD such that they feed the associated technology and safety risks into the overall project risk assessment for evaluating cost and schedule impacts.
-The recommended integrating mechanism for such an approach could be through the IPR which evaluates the project overall technical and safety risks, among other things.
-DOE programs should justify and document through risk management processes deviations from the recommended minimum TRLs at each CD in Figure 3 weighing their particular technology's complexity and associated risks, as deemed applicable and appropriate.
-Any discrepancy/gaps on the TRL findings from a TRA with the expectations at each CD should trigger a TMP to bring the TRL to par with the expectations for TRL at CD-2 (establishing project baseline) and CD-3 (start of construction).
+The TRL values above (in parenthesis) at each Critical Decision point are recommended values.
+The DOE programs should make a determination of the appropriate TRLs for each CD based on their particular technology's complexity and associated risks, as applicable and appropriate.
+Graded Approach for TRAs; The recommended approach is that TRAs should be conducted in advance for each CD such that they feed the associated technology and safety risks into the overall project risk assessment for evaluating cost and schedule impacts.
+The recommended integrating mechanism for such an approach could be through the TIPR which evaluates the project overall technical and safety risks, among other things.
+DOE Programs should determine their expectations for TLs at each CD weighing their particular technology complexity, as deemed applicable and appropriate.
+Any discrepancy/gaps on the TL findings from a TRA with the expectations at each CD should trigger a TMP to bring the TL to par with the expectations for TL at CD-2 (establishing project baseline) and CD-3 (start of construction).
 If not so, the Acquisition Executive should be made aware of the resulting risks in a quantifiable form, to include safety implications.
-Deviating from the recommended approach could result in project risks that are not identified and captured per Appendix F of DOE-STD-1189-2008.
+Deviating from the recommended approach could result in project risks that are not identified and captured per Appendix F of DOE STD 1189-2008.